Jakobimatrix/timer/README.md

  * Timer: Useing the PreciseTime class to track time.
  * No need to register new timers.
  * As many timers as you like.
- * On demand output of max, min, mean, standard deviation for all timers.
+ * On demand output of max, min, mean, median, standard deviation for all timers.
  * Print Histogram fo measurements into console
  * Write multiple histograms on top of each other for better comparison.
  * Write measurements to file for further investigation in favourite table calculation or MATLAB